 2. Dude Ranches

-A dude ranch vacation gives families a chance to experience wilderness from horseback.
-DudeRanch.org matches vacationers with ranches.
-The site promises, “Your appreciation of nature, family and friends will be renewed.
-You’ll find that good riding, good food and good friends will leave you peaceful and content.
-You’ll discover the luxuries of silence, the wind on your face and the stars shining brightly.”
+The site promises, “Your appreciation of nature, family, and friends will be renewed.
+You’ll find that good riding, good food, and good friends will leave you peaceful and content.
+You’ll discover the luxuries of silence, the wind on your face, and the stars shining brightly.”

-Activities vary from those you might expect like canoeing, archery and river rafting to more surprising options like yoga, zip-lining and spa treatments.
+Activities vary from those you might expect like canoeing, archery, and river rafting to more surprising options like yoga, zip-lining, and spa treatments.
 One activity that remains constant is horseback riding in the great outdoors.

 3. Camping with Kids

-For those seeking affordable outdoorsy vacation opportunities, you can't beat a family camping trip.
+For those seeking affordable outdoorsy vacation opportunities, you can’t beat a family camping trip.
 Whether tent camping, cabin camping, or RV camping — spending time surrounded by nature is revitalizing for all ages.
-Fill days with fishing, hiking, and playing campfire games.
-Then gather around the campfire at night for s'mores making, songs and spooky stories.

 4. Beach Vacations

-What better way to relax and unplug than by lazing on a beach and listening to the waves roll in and out?
-Beach vacations are great for water play like swimming, surfing, and stand-up paddle boarding.
 Beach-focused retreats also give kids an opportunity to interact with nature by exploring tide pools and building sandcastles.
-Even if you don't want to get wet, beach goers can ride bikes along boardwalks, go for strolls along the sand, or fly kites along shores.
+Even if you don’t want to get wet, beachgoers can ride bikes along boardwalks, go for strolls along the sand, or fly kites on the shore.

-For the ultimate surfer town experience, plan a Huntington Beach, California family vacation.
-Or, for a chillier, yet still beautiful beach getaway, read my tips for Cannon Beach, Oregon with kids.
-Get even more beachy ideas with this list of the best beach hotels for families.
+For a chillier, yet beautiful beach getaway, read my tips for Cannon Beach, Oregon with kids.

 5. National Parks

-National Parks offer hiking trails, historical lessons and much more.
+National Parks offer hiking trails, historical lessons, and much more.
 You can stay within the parks at lodges or campsites or simply stop by for a few hours of nature play.
 If you plan to visit National Parks sites at least three times within one year, then purchase an America the Beautiful Pass at your first stop or online.

 6. State Parks

 National Parks get a lot of glory, but there are also 6,600 State Park sites in the U.S. These cover a whopping 14 million acres of land.
 Find State Parks in your home state using this map.
-Note that the America the Beautiful Pass does not include State Parks, Forests, Monuments or other State sites.
+Note that the America the Beautiful Pass does not include State Parks, Forests, Monuments, or other State sites.

 8. Ski Resorts in Summer

-Hiking with llamas is just one of 14 summer activities I recommend in summer in Vail, Colorado, America's largest ski resort.
-Also located in Colorado, take a look at things to do in summer at Keystone Ski Resort.
-Further north in Canada, there's plenty of summer fun in Whistler.
+Hiking with llamas is just one of 14 summer activities I recommend in summer in Vail, Colorado, America’s largest ski resort.
+Also located in Colorado, discover fun things to do in summer at Keystone Ski Resort.

-9. Simple Nature Fixes
+10. Simple Nature Fixes

-Even if you don’t plan your entire trip around nature, you can still infuse some outdoor play into a typical vacation.
-Make time for a beach day, go for a family hike, visit a botanic garden, or even just spend time outside at a local park.
-You could also give kids an appreciation of wild animals by visiting a zoo, aquarium, or animal sanctuary during your travels.
+Even if you don’t plan your entire trip around nature, you can still infuse outdoor play into a typical vacation.
+Make time for a beach day or just spend time outside at a local park.
+Even hitting the links on a golf course gives an opportunity to spend time outdoors together.

-Why Plan an Outdoorsy Vacation with Kids?
+Why Plan a Nature Vacation with Kids?

 Richard Louv, recipient of the Audubon Medal and author of the bestselling book, Last Child in the Woods, coined the term Nature Deficit Disorder.
 He defines this as “a societal term that refers to the human cost of alienation from nature.
 It’s the price to our mental and physical health, our ability to learn, our productivity and, particularly for children, our sense of wonder.”